open-telemetry/opentelemetry-specification/specification/api-tracing.md

 New `Tracer` instances can be created via a `TracerFactory` and its `getTracer` method.
 This method expects two string arguments:

-* `name`: This name must identify the instrumentation library (also referred to as integration) and *not* the instrumented library (e.g. `io.opentelemetry.contrib.mongodb`) If no name (null or empty string) is specified, a default Tracer implementation is returned.
+* `name`: This name must identify the instrumentation library (also referred to as integration, e.g. `io.opentelemetry.contrib.mongodb`) and *not* the instrumented library.
+If no name (null or empty string) is specified, a default Tracer implementation is returned.
 * `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).